Continuous Multi-line Queues and TASEP: Discrete and continuous density functions

-The case $k=2$ is very similar but more complicated.
-This time there are three different types of MLQs: no bully paths are wrapping, the second class path is wrapping on row 3, and the third type is when the second class path is wrapping on row 3 and first class path is wrapping on row 2.
-These are all the cases since if the 1 is wrapping then the 2 must also be wrapping for the 1 to end up last in the permutation.
+These are all the cases since if $P_1$ wraps then $P_2$ must also wrap for the 1 to end up last in the permutation.
 For each type we give an injection to a set of tuples of non-intersecting paths, which can be counted using the Lindstr\"om-Gessel-Viennot Lemma.